Lawmakers at bat for annual charity baseball game

-WASHINGTON (AP) - Lawmakers are stepping up to the plate for the annual Congressional Baseball Game, a summer tradition that raises money for charity.
+WASHINGTON (AP) - Lawmakers stepped up to the plate Wednesday for the annual Congressional Baseball Game, a summer tradition that raises money for charity.

-Members of Congress square off in a rivalry that resembles the partisan split in the House and Senate.
-Democrats and Republicans are playing under evening lights at Nationals Park, home of Washington’s Major League Baseball team.
+Members of Congress squared off in a rivalry that resembles the partisan split in the House and Senate.
+Democrats and Republicans played under evening lights at Nationals Park, home of Washington’s Major League Baseball team.

 Louisiana Republican Rep. Steve Scalise, who was seriously injured two years ago when a gunman opened fire on Republicans during practice, notched a hit in Wednesday’s game.